About

 Internship Details

-The SPARK internship program focuses on students pursuing disciplines critical to the Department of Army's national security priority initiatives.
-The following is a list of approved STEM disciplines.
-These disciplines are general umbrella disciplines; specific applicant majors or fields of study may fall under one or more disciplines on this list.
+The SPARK internship program is designed for students pursuing academic disciplines critical to the Department of the Army’s national security priority initiatives.
+The list below outlines the approved STEM disciplines.
+These categories serve as broad umbrellas—specific majors or fields of study may fall under one or more of the listed areas.

 - Aeronautical and Astronautical Engineering